-In 1990 my three sisters, brother and I, were taken into Alaska Child Protective Services.
-Shortly after this life-changing event my Grandmother Mary Maddox moved from San Jose, California to Anchorage, Alaska to take custody of us.
-The first time I ever met her was in 1990 when she came to take us in her custody.
-The first statement she said to me was, “I know you have experienced a tough life, I’m here now and you can be a child now”.
+In 1990 my three sisters, my brother, and I, were taken into Alaska Child Protective Services.
+Shortly after this life-changing event, my Grandmother, Mary Maddox, moved from San Jose, California to Anchorage to take custody of us.
+That was the first time I had ever met her.
+The first statement she made to me was, “I know you have experienced a tough life, I’m here now and you can be a child now.”
 It felt like God had sent me an Angel on earth.
 She would legally adopt us in 1993.

 We moved to a 3-bedroom apartment no bigger than 1400 sq. ft.; there was one bathroom for six kids, and two adults.
 Most times our apartment had anywhere between 8-14 people residing in the tight living space.
 I lived in this apartment from 3rd grade to 8th grade.
 Although during this time I had a better living situation, due to the drug addictions my family members suffered, violence was still present.
 We struggled financially and I can remember having to line up at church food pantries and using food stamps.
 My parents were out in the streets battling their drug addictions and were really not around except if they needed a place to crash for a couple days.

 I didn’t have much of a home during those years so I started to hustle in any way I could to get money.
 I started collecting sports cards, shoveling snow, washing cars, and even stealing from stores and rolling dice for money.
 I always had personal goals and dreams beyond my environment and I started to imagine the lifestyle I wanted in the future.